 Thus, the depth to shallow groundwater in the southern portion of the Nichols Ranch Unit is limited.
 Data indicate that the depth to groundwater in the general area of the proposed processing plant is about 15 m (50 ft) and portions of the projected production zone extend to the area adjacent to the Cottonwood Creek alluvium, where groundwater may be as shallow as 3 m (10 ft).
 This limited unsaturated zone offers a limited buffer to absorb and attenuate any releases at the ground surface.
 Moreover, shallow groundwater likely flows to Cottonwood Creek alluvium, and if left unchecked, shallow groundwater contamination could migrate into and along this alluvial material to the west.
 The groundwater quality data for the F Sand indicate that groundwater in this unit has relatively high TDS, but appears suitable for stock watering in many areas (Wyoming Class III groundwater).
-The well survey provided by the applicant indicates that there are a number of stock watering well within a half-mile radius of the project area.
-While it is uncertain how many of these wells are screened in the shallow aquifer, some of these wells may be potentially impacted by releases at the ground surface that migrate downgradient to the west.
+The well survey provided by the applicant indicates that there are four stock watering wells within a half-mile radius of the project area.
+From Table D6-2 (Uranerz, 2007), only one of these wells (N1, 11849) is screened in the F Sand shallow aquifer and could be potentially impacted by releases at the ground surface that migrate downgradient to the west.